Last Updated on March 25, 2021 by Shaun Snapp

 Pushing Proprietary Designs

 What is apparent is that companies like IBM and other major vendors are based on proprietary designs.
-However, cloud services are based on open source software and hardware.
+However, cloud services are based on open-source software and hardware.
 So when a company, like IBM (or Oracle or SAP), tries to enter cloud services, their first thought is to leverage proprietary designs.
 This is evident from Oracle’s strategy with Exadata, which we cover in detail later.
-However, the problem with this is that proprietary designs are not competitive with open source based cloud services.
-Therefore, companies that attempt to compete with AWS and Google Cloud using their “secret proprietary formula” put themselves at a disadvantage.
-Being acquired by IBM (or Oracle or SAP or Microsoft for that matter) is like being punched in the face while being asked to compete.
-It is completely distracting, as the focus of the acquired company becomes managing IBM’s (or another vendor’s) interference, dealing with some of the most talented employees leaving and trying to plug holes in the ship.
+However, the problem with this is that proprietary designs are not competitive with open source-based cloud services.
+Therefore, companies that attempt to compete with AWS and Google Cloud using their “secret, proprietary formula” put themselves at a disadvantage.
+Being acquired by IBM (or Oracle or SAP or Microsoft, for that matter) is like being punched in the face while being asked to compete.
+It is completely distracting.
+The acquired company’s focus becomes managing IBM’s (or another vendor’s) interference, dealing with some of the most talented employees leaving and trying to plug holes in the ship.

 Of course, when the Red Hat acquisition was announced, we could find no mention of the Softlayer acquisition in the IT media or Wall Street analyst coverage.
-This is par for the course as analysts are very careful to not hold the mega-vendors history of acquisition failures against them with new acquisitions.
+This is par for the course as analysts are cautious not to hold the mega-vendors history of acquisition failures against them with new acquisitions.

 Our View on Red Hat

-Our projection is well encapsulated by the following quotation which was one of the few we could find that had a realistic perspective on these acquisitions.
-Mind you, this quotation is from a comment, not from an analyst or member of the IT media.
+Our projection is well encapsulated by the following quotation, one of the few we could find that had a realistic perspective on these acquisitions.
+Mind you.
+This quotation is from a comment, not from an analyst or member of the IT media.